Rohitw3code/MENA-Focused-Financial-News-Report-Sentiment-Analysis-Engine/frontend/README.md

 ## 🌟 Overview

-SentimentScope Frontend is a cutting-edge React application that provides an intuitive and powerful interface for financial news sentiment analysis.
+SentiNews Frontend is a cutting-edge React application that provides an intuitive and powerful interface for financial news sentiment analysis.
 Built with modern web technologies, it offers real-time insights, interactive visualizations, and a seamless user experience for tracking market sentiment across companies and cryptocurrencies.

 ### 🎯 Key Highlights